-Together For Safer Canadian Municipalities
+Together For Safer Canadian Communities

 The CANADIAN MUNICIPAL NETWORK ON CRIME PREVENTION (CMNCP) is a community of practice created to build capacity and mobilize Canadian municipalities to prevent and reduce crime and foster community safety and well-being.
-CMNCP aims to increase investment in effective, evidence-based and collaborative crime prevention strategies in municipalities.
+CMNCP aims to increase investment in effective, evidence-based, and collaborative crime prevention strategies in municipalities.

 MEMBERS represent urban, rural, and Indigenous communities across Canada to build capacity, prevent and reduce violence and crime, and foster community safety and well-being (CSWB) through training, research, knowledge exchange, and expertise.

 Members collaborate to identify ways to foster financial and practical support from different orders of of government along with a wide range of sectors providing services across Canadian municipalities.